 - paprika, coriander, dry parsley/dill;

-- sugar, salt, freshly ground black pepper to your taste.
+- sugar, salt, and freshly ground black pepper to your taste.

 How to make stuffed cabbage rolls at home: